 Aptitude test is currently reported to be the most common format of the Bain Online Test – so make sure to prepare extensively.
 They are also used in many other firms as well (not just Bain or consultancies), so good practice will enhance your chances in all kinds of jobs.

 Certain Bain offices, such as Bain UK, utilize aptitude tests designed by SHL, Cubiks, or SOVA, consisting of 3 question types: verbal reasoning, numerical reasoning, and logical reasoning.
-Currently, Bain tests from SOVA appears to be the most common among Bain offices.
+Currently, Bain tests from SOVA appear to be the most common among Bain offices.

 Question type 1: Verbal reasoning